Condenser vs Vented Dryer UK

 The real choice is not just about the dryer

-When comparing condenser vs vented dryers, the right answer often depends less on the machine itself and more on your home, your layout and how practical each type will actually be day to day.
+When comparing condenser vs vented dryers, the right answer often depends less on the machine itself and more on your home, layout and how practical each type will actually be day to day.

 For many UK buyers, condenser dryers are easier to justify because they are more flexible to place in the home.
 Vented dryers can still be a sensible option, but only when the property setup makes that route practical and worthwhile.

-Condenser vs vented at a glance
+Condenser vs vented dryer comparison

 The biggest difference is not just price.
 It is how each type fits your home and how much flexibility you need.

-| Factor | Condenser | Vented |
+| Factor | Condenser dryer | Vented dryer |

 |---|---|---|